olefirenko/vue-google-autocomplete/README.md

 ## Thanks

-Huge thanks and credit goes to olefirenko and contributors for creating [Vue Google Autocomplete](https://github.com/olefirenko/vue-google-autocomplete) upon which this Vuetify ready version was built.
+Huge thanks and credit goes to @olefirenko and contributors for creating [Vue Google Autocomplete](https://github.com/olefirenko/vue-google-autocomplete) upon which this Vuetify ready version was built.

 ## Demo